Like us on Facebook

 A viticultural staff headed by Stefano Chiarlo handles all vineyard work with an eye toward maintaining the expression of place in fruit of the highest possible quality.
 In particular, for pest control, products are used that do not impact the environment, and they do not use anti-mold sprays.

-La Court is a single Barbera d’Asti vineyard of 6 hectares purchased in 1995 as part of the estate of Azienda Agricola Aluffi in Castelnuovo Calcea, considered to the most beautiful and prestigious property in the heart of the classic Barbera d'Asti zone.
+La Court is a single Barbera d’Asti vineyard of 15 acres purchased in 1995 as part of the estate of Azienda Agricola Aluffi in Castelnuovo Calcea, considered to the most beautiful and prestigious property in the heart of the classic Barbera d'Asti zone.
 Planted in 1973, the vineyard has soils of calcareous marl poor in organic content but rich in magnesium, and a south-southwest exposure at 240 meters elevation.